About Us

 COMMUNICATIONS & OUTREACH DIRECTOR, WRITER

 Lily is a second-year Master of Environmental Science candidate at the Yale School of the Environment.
 They are conducting their thesis research on urban agriculture and carbon sequestration potential of soil on green roofs in New York City.
-Fillwalk also works with their advisor, Dr. Dorceta Ttaylor, in the Justice, Equity, Diversity, and Sustainability Initative Laboratory.
+Fillwalk also works with their advisor, Dr. Dorceta Taylor, in the Justice, Equity, Diversity, and Sustainability Initative Laboratory.
 Prior to YSE, Fillwalk worked with the Robert Redford Conservancy of Southern California Sustainability on issues relating to sustainable agricultture, environmental justice, and food security.
 In their free time, Fillwalk knits, reads, hikes, and loves to cook.

 writer